damien-carcel/app-skeleton/doc/configure/docker.md

-# How to configure the applications using Docker
+# Run the front-end and back-end applications together using Docker